 - 85 sepoys were court-martialed and sentenced to 10 years imprisonment on 9th May.
 All the accused soldiers were stripped off uniforms and shackled publicly before the whole unit.

 - The very next day, the remaining soldiers openly mutinied and set free their 85 comrades from the prisons.

 - They also killed several European officers.
 The revolt spread to the city of Meerut as well.

-- The mutinying soldiers reached Delhi, the sear of the Mughal Emperor on 11th They captured the city and declared the Mughal Emperor Bahadur Shah Zafar as the Emperor of Hindustan.
+- The mutinying soldiers reached Delhi, the seat of the Mughal Emperor on 11th May.
+They captured the city and declared the Mughal Emperor Bahadur Shah Zafar as the Emperor of Hindustan.

 - The rebellion spread to many places in Northern India including Kanpur, Lucknow, Jhansi, Gwalior and Bihar.
 Many Indian princes and rulers joined in the revolt.
 The most important names are the Rani of Jhansi, Tantya Tope, Nana Saheb, Kunwar Singh, etc.

 - The larger princely states of Hyderabad, Travancore, Kashmir, Mysore and the smaller kingdoms of Rajputana also refrained from joining the revolt.

 - Ordinary people, peasants, landlords, Hindus of all castes, Muslims, traders, all joined this rebellion.

 - The British crushed the revolt ruthlessly, although it took them about 18 months to completely suppress it.